soopertramp/8-Week-SQL-Challenge/Case Study 2 - Pizza Runner/Readme.md

-# :ramen: Case Study 2 - Pizza Runner
+# :pizza: Case Study 2 - Pizza Runner

 ## Introduction
 > Did you know that over 115 million kilograms of pizza is consumed daily worldwide???
 (Well according to Wikipedia anyway…)